MohitR1999/gyansagar/content/dsa/graph-binary-tree-1.md

 ---
 title: Graph Binary Tree I
 ---
-This question was asked to me in the first round of Google's interview on 16th July 2025.
+This question was asked to me in the first round of Google's interview on 16th June 2025.
 I was able to solve it after an example given by the interviewer.
 Read along to know more :)
 ### Problem statement
 You are given an acyclic, undirected, connected graph in which each vertex has at most 3 neighbours.
 You have to find out whether the graph can also be a valid **binary tree**, and if yes, then return the integer id of vertex which can be used as the root of the tree.
 Otherwise, return `-1`.